 Refusing / Excluding a Service Dog

 Businesses and other “covered entities” in Arizona and other states need to be careful of refusing or excluding a service dog, because excluding one for the wrong reasons can be considered discrimination, and could potentially lead to lawsuits, bad reputations, and other negative consequences.

 Let’s talk about the instances where service dogs may be excluded:

 - If a service dog is posing a threat to other people, to other people’s health, safety, and/or wellbeing

-- If a particular service dog has a history of being a threat to the health and safety and/or wellbeing of others
+- If a particular service dog has a history of being a threat to the health and safety and/or well-being of others

-- If a service dog is not under control of the handler.
-Service dogs must be under control of their handler at all times.
+- If a service dog is not under the control of the handler.
+Service dogs must be under the control of their handler at all times.
 Usually, this is done with a leash, harness, tether, or, when a disability prevents the use of those items, voice control.
-Sometimes, the dog’s work or task requires it to be off-leash, but it should still be under control of its handler at all times
+Sometimes, the dog’s work or task requires it to be off-leash, but it should still be under the control of its handler at all times

 - A legitimate safety reason is present

 - If admitting a service animal would fundamentally alter the nature of a service or program